 Below are some images showing the straps

 The images below show the measurements of the leg strap, leg strap loop, and calf pad.
 Images are taken from a New Old Stock (NOS) unit.
 The calf pad is about 4inches in width and length.
 The calf pad loops on the back are about .5 inches long.
-Calf leg strap is about 1.25inches wide.
+The calf leg strap is about 1.25inches wide.
 The calf strap loop is about an inch wide.
 The calf leg strap is about 22inches long.

 The document below shows how to measure your leg and calf to be fitted for the pole climber size.